mshafat/allthrusmartphone.xyz/content/blog/reviews/cliqly_in_depth_review.md

 ## What is Cliqly?
 According to Bobby Jones, Cliqly is doing email business.
 He said there are millions of people who opt-in to get offers on business opportunities etc. Cliqly is serving to those millions of people.
 But they can't do it as email service providers won't allow one single account to send billions of email to millions of subscribers list.
-So, they made the system where thousands of people like you and I can send email from small accounts and Cliqly shares a portion of their CPA (Cost Per Actions) commission to us.
+So, they made the system where thousands of people like you and I can send email from small accounts and Cliqly shares a portion of their CPA (Cost Per Actions) commission with us.
 While doing my research I heard that Cliqly earns $0.35 per click into their CPA offers, and shares $0.10 with us.
 This is what Bobby Jones says about Cliqly.
 I am going to share my own opinion throughout this review.

 The sales page video of Cliqly starts saying this:
 > "Pay very close attention to every word in this video.
 I'm gonna walk you through the opportunity of a life-time to personally partner with me and start earning money immediately, all for free."

-I have paid closed attention to every word two times and tried to find the truth of those words. the guy talking in the video introduced himself as Gary... and he also introduced 3 other success stories of Cliqly which includes Bobby's son Christian and daughter Devin.
+I have paid close attention to every word two times and tried to find the truth of those words. the guy talking in the video introduced himself as Gary... and he also introduced 3 other success stories of Cliqly which includes Bobby's son Christian and daughter Devin.
 The 3rd one nammed Brittain, who is his friend's sister...
-I looked all them up in Cliqly official group and through general facebook search and couldn't find anyone relevant, may be they have different names there, idk.
+I looked all them up in Cliqly official group and through general Facebook search and couldn't find anyone relevant, may be they have different names there, idk.
 But based on the sales video I am very confident that what Cliqly is claiming is not true at all.

 Let's break it down a bit...